Pupil Premium and Sports Premium

 As with everything we do at Peter Hills ensuring the quality and effectiveness of our initiatives and programs is essential.
 With this is mind the school ensures this extra funding is put to good use by establishing priorities each year.
 We use up to date research to guide our spending to ensure high impact strategies.

-Please click here for the most recent PUPIL PREMIUM SPEND SUMMARY 2016-2017.
+Please click here for the most recent Pupil Premium Spending Summary and Review 2018-2019.

 Sport at Peter Hills